 If you believe you have inside information about fraud involving the government or a government program (e.g. residential mortgage guarantees), give us a call.
 We have brought several, billion dollar cases and have helped clients collect tens of millions of dollars.
 Not every case is that large but every whistleblower client is equally important to us.

 Need more information?
-Give one of our whistleblower lawyers a call today.
+Visit our False Claims Act Whistleblower Award information page.
+Have a question or ready to find out if you qualify for an award?
+Contact one of our whistleblower lawyers a call today.
 For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
 All inquiries kept strictly confidential.

 July 2018 Postscript: We recently heard from one of the lawyers in the case.
 That caused us to pause and do a “where are they now” look at the case.
 Lee Farkas, former CEO of Taylor Bean Whitaker, is still in prison.
 Even with good time, he must serve 25 and a half years.

 Apparently he isn’t too fond of prison, although he was sent to the same prison as Bernie Madoff.